SQLite Rsync: Database Remote-Copy Tool for SQLite

 It would be useful to have dates for created and for edited on the articles.
 With the huge scope of the SQLite project, I have no idea whether this is historical, current, or upcoming.

-• rich_sasha 8 months ago
+• rich_sasha a year ago

 Fantastic, looks like something I need!
 Some questions in case someone knows: